lucasvalenteds/poc-jpa-one-to-one-unidirectional/README.md

 It demonstrates how to use JPA to implement a one-to-one relationship.

-The goal is to be able to persist information about people, passports and links between them.
-Every person must have one or none passport registered, and we want to make the references consistent.
+The goal is to be able to persist information about people, documents and links between them.
+Every person must have one or none document registered, and we want to make the references consistent.

 # How to run